Does Your Website Run On WordPress? How To Tell

 WordPress Theme Detector

-(Wappalyzer – Extension For Firefox / Chrome Web Browser)
+(Wappalyzer – Extension For Firefox & Chrome Browser)

-If you browse the net using either the Firefox or Chrome web browsers and would like to be able to see if the sites that you are visiting are powered by WordPress, then Wappalyzer is a useful extension to add to your browser.
+If you browse the net using either Firefox or Google Chrome and would like to be able to tell if the sites that you are visiting have been built using WordPress, then Wappalyzer is a very useful extension for your browser.

 According to their website …